openstack/project-team-guide/technical-guides/unified-limits.rst

 or allowing some quotas to be enforced by limits in keystone and other from internal/legacy sources is confusing.
-Resource limits in keystone can be set to "unlimited" and it is recommended to use such a limit instead of a boolean enable/disable flag.
+Resource limits in keystone can be set to "unlimited" and it is recommended to use such a limit instead of a boolean enable/disable flag for individual items.

 Usage APIs
 ----------

 Projects with existing quota systems likely already expose APIs for their users to examine their limits and usage for resources.
-These APIs should be maintained, but pull the limit information from Keystone if unified limits are used.
+These APIs should be maintained for exposing usage and limit information but pull the limit information from Keystone if unified limits are used.
+They should *not* attempt to maintain full compatibility with quota (limit) management by proxying back to Keystone.
+These APIs should, in most cases, become read-only (at least with respect to limits) when unified limits are in use.
 Projects that do not have legacy APIs for this purpose should implement them as they are necessary for proper user behavior.

 Keystone does not know about resource consumption and thus cannot provide users information about it.
 Further, resource limit